ethereum/ethereum-org-website/src/content/glossary/index.md

 ### Dapp {#dapp}

 Decentralized application.
 At a minimum, it is a [smart contract](#smart-contract) and a web user interface.
 More broadly, a Dapp is a web application that is built on top of open, decentralized, peer-to-peer infrastructure services.
-In addition, many Dapps include decentralized storage (i.e. [Swarm](#swarm)) and/or a message protocol (i.e. [Whisper](#whisper)) and platform.
+In addition, many Dapps include decentralized storage and/or a message protocol and platform.

 ### deed {#deed}